The Role of Random Number Generators in HSMs & Key Management

 RNG evaluation requirements

-When implementing an HSM, there are compliance requirements specified under the NIST Federal Information Processing Standard (FIPS) PUB 140-2, which requires that HSMs use a DRBG compliant with SP 800-90A (Recommendation for Random Number Generation Using Deterministic Random Bit Generators) and an entropy source compliant with SP 800-90B (Recommendation for the Entropy Sources Used for Random Bit Generation).
+NIST's Federal Information Processing Standard (FIPS) PUB 140-2 has compliance requirements for implementing an HSM.
+It says that HSMs must use a DRBG that complies with SP 800-90A (Recommendation for Random Number Generation Using Deterministic Random Bit Generators) and an entropy source that complies with SP 800-90B (Recommendation for the Entropy Sources Used for Random Bit Generation).

 Developers must demonstrate that their entropy source is sufficiently random through a combination of design and/or test processes, along with continuous checks during operation, as any fault could have catastrophic consequences for generating secure cryptographic keys.